 Interested in hosting a BAT seminar?

 See our hosting page for a list of topics some quotes from seminar hosts.
 If you don’t host seminars, but want to attend a dog behavior seminar near you, please send a link to the hosting page to a local training club.

 More about Grisha

-Grisha has a Master’s in Mathematics from Bryn Mawr College and most of a Master’s in Psychology with an emphasis in animal behavior at Antioch University, which was interrupted by her hectic travel schedule.
-Grisha also runs her 6-trainer business in Seattle (from Alaska) and does private consults for aggression cases.
+Grisha has earned a Master’s in Mathematics from Bryn Mawr College and most of a Master’s in Psychology with an emphasis in animal behavior at Antioch University.
 Her first career as a theoretical mathematician and college instructor serves her well in dog training and behavior consultations, because she relies heavily on the problem solving, critical thinking, and teaching skills she gained in that field.
 Since founding Ahimsa Dog Training in 2003, she has found her canine and human students to be much more excited about learning than her college students!

 Canine behavior fascinates Grisha and she is highly motivated to help improve our techniques for rehabilitating and training dogs.
 Her professional interest in dog reactivity, along with the need to find an efficient rehabilitation technique that would work with her own dog’s fear issues, led Grisha to develop BAT.

 Media: Please click on the images above for high-resolution photographs.
 Please also visit Grisha's new media press kit.